How a Manatee County Criminal Defense Attorney Can Help

 At Law Offices of Eric Reisinger, PA, we take the time to understand every angle of your situation, review the facts from the start, and help you make informed decisions every step of the way.
 Whether you are looking for a criminal defense attorney in Manatee County for a misdemeanor or felony, our knowledge of the region’s courts allows us to guide you with clarity and confidence.

 Contact the Law Offices of Eric Reisinger, PA now for a free consultation with a Manatee County criminal defense lawyer.
 As former prosecutors, we know how to fight the state.
-Call us at (941) 541-5335 or fill out our online form—We are available 24/7.
+Call us at (941) 541-5335 or fill out our online form—we are available 24/7.

-Common Criminal Charges in Manatee County
+Criminal Charges a Manatee County Criminal Defense Lawyer Handles

 As a prominent criminal defense attorney in Manatee County, our firm handles a wide array of cases, from minor misdemeanors to serious felonies.
 The charges you face will determine the potential penalties and the legal strategies required for your defense.